dhoeppne/website/content/projects/vps.md

 showInProjects: true
 ---

 Using rinetd and dockerized Tailscale, this VPS hosted setup allows me to expose my local services to the world-wide web in a secure and durable manner.
-Due to the Tailscale UDP magic, this implementation renders an domestic static IP unnecessary.
+Thanks to Tailscale NAT traversal magic, this implementation renders an domestic static IP irrelevant.